Cypriot cuisine: Seafood

 Popular seafood dishes include calamari, octopus, cuttlefish, red mullet, sea bass, and gilt-head bream.
 Octopus, due to its peculiar taste and texture, is made into a stiffado, a stew with red wine, carrots, tomatoes, and onions.
 Calamari is either cut into rings and fried in batter or is stuffed whole with rice, cumin, cloves, sometimes adding mint to the stuffing, and then baked or grilled.
 Cuttlefish may be cooked like calamari or like octopus in red wine with onions.
 It is sometimes prepared with spinach, but without adding garden peas, which are a popular accompaniment for cuttlefish in Turkey (specially in west and south coast), some parts of Greece, and Italy.
 Calamari, octopus, and cuttlefish commonly feature in meze, a spread of small dishes served as an extensive set of entrées.

 The most traditional fish is salt cod, which up until very recently was baked in the outdoor beehive ovens with potatoes and tomatoes in season.
 Gilt-head bream is popular because it is relatively inexpensive and like sea bass extensively farmed.
 Until recently, salted herrings bought whole out of wooden barrels were a staple food.
 They are still enjoyed, but not as much now, as fresh fish and meat are regular alternatives.

-Many fish restaurants also include in the fish meze a variety of different food which include fish, for example fish souffle and fish croquettes.
+Many fish restaurants also include in the fish meze a variety of different foods which include fish, such as fish souffle and fish croquettes.